tasket/wyng-backup/README.md

 and frequently.

-Having nearly instantaneous access to volume changes and a nimble archival format enable backing up even terabyte-sized volumes multiple times per hour with little impact on system resources.
+Having nearly instantaneous access to volume changes and a nimble archival format enables backing up even terabyte-sized volumes multiple times per hour with little impact on system resources.

-And Wyng's ingenious snapshot rotation avoids common _"aging snapshot"_ space consumption pitfalls.

 Wyng sends data as *streams* whenever possible, which avoids writing temporary caches of data to disk.
+And Wyng's ingenious snapshot rotation avoids common _aging snapshot_ space consumption pitfalls.

-Wyng also doesn't require the source admin system to ever mount processed volumes, so it safely handles untrusted data in guest filesystems to bolster container-based security.
+Wyng also doesn't require the
+source admin system to ever mount processed volumes, so it safely handles untrusted data in guest filesystems to bolster container-based security.